 3. Provide oral or intravenous fluid replacement therapy.

-Fluid replacement is essential to restore circulatory volume and correct electrolyte imbalances in patients with C. diff infection.
+Fluid replacement is essential to restore circulatory volume and correct electrolyte imbalances in patients with C. difficile infection.
 Continuous IV fluids will likely be ordered and the patient should be encouraged to consume water and other fluids.

 4. Administer antibiotics as indicated.